 The Riverside Walk is a great trail for families.

 Weeping Rock is a MUST-SEE.
 There is a short steep trail but the view is well worth it.
 We took our three girls, ages 8, 6, and 4, and everyone loved it!

 The first part of the Emerald Pools trail (Lower Emerald Pool) is good for young children.
 Exercise caution when visiting the Middle and Upper Emerald Pools.
-Our family hiked to all three emerald pools and we loved it; however, the hike to the final Upper Emerald Pool was definitely more intense with a few steep drop-offs and not recommended for small children unless they were experienced hikers.
+Our family hiked to all three Emerald Pools and we loved it; however, the hike to the final Upper Emerald Pool was definitely more intense with a few steep drop-offs and not recommended for small children unless they were experienced hikers.

 The Narrows is one of the most popular hikes in the park.
 We did not hike through the Narrows, but you can see them from the Riverside Walk.
 To hike the Narrows you’ll be wading through the Virgin River.
 Your feet will get wet but the kids might like to play in the water especially during the hot summer months.
 The best way to reach the Narrows is to start your hike from the Temple of Sinawava on the Riverside Walk.